robotics-masters/robohatmm1-docs/docs/firmwares/circuitpython.md

 To flash the firmware just simply drag the firmware file you have downloaded above with .uf2 to the "ROBOM4BOOT" USB drive.

-Then wait for the circuitpython firmware to boot up, then you will see the Red LED blinks for a bit and then stop blinking, then you will see a "CIRCUITPY" USB drive show up on you computer.
+Then wait for the circuitPython firmware to boot up, then you will see the Red LED blinks for a bit and then stop blinking, then you will see a "CIRCUITPY" USB drive show up on you computer.

 ## Next: [Programming in CircuitPython](/guide/circuitpython/).